Skip to main content

 Some security features will be disabled or limited

-This script can be reversed, this action allows you to can restore the system security.
+This script can be reversed, this allows you to restore the default system security.

 2. Use with Caution